 From the 2026 budget audit

-Roughly 3,212 Ft per taxpayer per year — 13,086 millió Ft across active-recreation programmes, leisure-infrastructure construction, and a national angling-tourism network, including a 5,000 millió Ft capital line for recreation infrastructure and 1,800 millió Ft for an angling-tourism network.
+Roughly 3,272 Ft per taxpayer per year — 13,086 millió Ft total, split across recreation programmes, leisure infrastructure, and a 2,000 millió Ft angling-tourism network.

 What you see — and what you don't